 To mark out and celebrate this continued evolution Birmingham Beer Week returns for its third year; one which will surpass the highs of last year.

 The calendar of events is rapidly starting to come together with a number of events already confirmed.
-First of which will be the introduction of The Birmingham Beer Debate; a panel debate chaired by will be former director of CAMRA and founder of beerconsultancy.co.uk Brett Laniosh and with a panel made up of industry experts from across the UK.
+First of which will be the introduction of The Birmingham Beer Debate; a panel debate chaired by former director of CAMRA and founder of beerconsultancy.co.uk Brett Laniosh and with a panel made up of industry experts from across the UK.
 Joining Brett at the debate will be former brewing director of Fullers Brewery John Keeling, author and beer writer Pete Brown, head brewer of Burnt Mill Brewery Sophie De Rinde, local beer writer and TV presenter Marverine Cole and current sitting CAMRA national exective member Ash Corbett-Collins.